timbeaudet/knowledge_base/notes/creating_a_devlog.md

 - Prior to starting ensure camera and other equipment is fully charged; otherwise expect delays.
 - Ensure the composition is good; fill the scene, don't leave lots of space above the head.
-- Take the time to setup the camera in manual focus mode
+- Take the time to setup the camera in manual focus mode, turn off auto white balance.
   - This will make jump cuts slightly less obvious from lighting/adjustments.

 ## Filming